 For immediate interpreting services after hours, call Vermont 211.

-For complaints regarding Educational Interpreters and/or Communication Facilitators, please contact your child's school team if they were hired directly by the school.
-Alternatively, if they were hired by UVMMC, please reach out to them.
+For complaints, if hired by Vancro, file directly.
+If hire a freelance interpreter, file with Registry of Interpreters for the Deaf's Ethics.
+Regarding Educational Interpreters and/or Communication Facilitators, please contact your child's school team if they were hired directly by the school.
+Alternatively, if they were hired by either UVM CDCI CARES or UVMMC, please reach out to them.

 Captioning Services